balajidontul/Threads/README.md

 ### Messaging
 After you divide your program into separate threads, you need to define how they will communicate with each other.
 Java’s messaging system allows a thread to enter a synchronized method  on an object, and then wait there until other thread explicitly notify it to came out

+### Creating a Thread
+Java's multithreading system is built upon the **Thread** class, its methods, and its companion interface **Runnable**.

+Java defines two ways in which this can be accomplished:
+- implement the Runnable Interface
+- extend the Thread class, itself

+### The main Thread
+When a Java program starts up, one thread begins running immediately.
+This is usually called the main thread of your program, because it is the one that is executed when your program begins.

+It can be controlled through a **Thread** object.
+You must obtain a reference to it by calling the method *currentThread()*, which is public static member of Thread.

+> Static Thread currentThread()